 many glue pads on the market, some do not require heat to activate.
 Spray or paint on adhesive that stays sticky after drying is optimal for adhering the metal foils in

 Metal leaf sheet/flakes will stick to the adhesive.
 Then gently rub off the excess with your finger/small paintbrush/cloth for a metallic background to stamp over.
 If you're

 worried about lifting the metal you can seal it or emboss it in place before stamping.
 For my examples I tapped versamark clear ink (any clear embossing ink) over the

 metal, coated it in detail clear embossing powder and melted it.
 You will need to seal this thickly to prevent the metal leaf from chipping off your slick domino surface.

-(so don't emboss over those because it might bubble/peel off.)
+though (so don't emboss over those because it might bubble/peel off.)
 The Palette gluepad seems to hold up well under repeat heat.
-I haven't tried flocking/sticky embossing
+I haven't tried flocking/sticky

 Acrylic: Painted solid color, crackle and weathered wood effects can be placed on dominoes using multiple layers of acrylic paints.
 Your first one or two layers will

 look uneven as you build up the base coat.
 It is optional to lightly sand your domino prior to painting to help the paint stick to the slick surface.
 I do not recommend